bvreede/zincfinger/README.md

 - In addition to separating ortholog pairs into these categories, the script also generates a random motif sequence with each pair (the random sequence is based on one of the members of the pair, but with randomized motifs — for details, see the accompanying paper) and runs the comparison again, now separating this random pair into one of the above categories.

 _Customize:_
 - You can customize the species selection in this script, which will cause the script to only use ortholog pairs from the species you selected.
-The best way to do this is to specify your selection in **config.py** and to refer the variable 'spp' to that selection.
+Currently, three selections are specified: 'arth', for all arthropod species; 'd700', for species with a minimum evolutionary distance of 700my, and 'sppall', for all species available.
+When you run the script, you will need to specify one of these groups.
+The default is 'sppall'.
 - If you want to compare the results for various species combinations, the script needs to be run separately for every combination.
-- In the "options" section, you can adjust the output name as well.
-Don't forget to do this with each different species combination!

-_Usage:_ `orthconservation.py`
+_Usage:_ `orthconservation.py [species selection]`

 _Output:_
 - The results will be printed in the terminal, as well as saved in an output file.